maxfedorov/youtrack-copy-context-app/README.md

   - `ISSUE_OPTIONS_MENU_ITEM` (Context and Markdown Link)
   - `ARTICLE_OPTIONS_MENU_ITEM` (Context and Markdown Link)
 - On open, the context widget loads entity data via YouTrack REST and reads per‑user settings via app backend.
-- The Markdown Link widget uses a configurable template from the app's global storage.
+- The Markdown Link widget uses a configurable template from the app's project settings.
 - On "Copy", the app saves the current checkbox configuration, copies the generated Markdown to clipboard, and closes the widget.

 ## REST requests (on open)